tna76874/hdhweg-ubuntu/README.md

 sudo git -C /root/hdhweg-ubuntu pull && sudo ansible-playbook /root/hdhweg-ubuntu/autoupdate.yml --tags disable
 ```

+#### Package management

+This repository uses `apt`, `snap` and `flatpak` as package management systems.
+If possible, a flatpak version is preferred.

-#### Extra: TeamSpeak
+#### Extra: manual TeamSpeak install

-If you want, you can also install TeamSpeak.
+TeamSpeak is included in the flatpak packages.
+If you want, you can also install TeamSpeak manually.
 Type in a terminal after the setup playbook completed:

 ```bash
 /srv/install_ts.sh